VadymCov/VadymCov/README.md

-# Hello everybody.
-My name is Vadim.

 <!--
 **VadymCov/VadymCov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 My GitHub profile!
+My name is Vadim.
 I'm a Python developer focused on continuous learning and growth.

 ## Technologies & Tools